 For general information on running an incorporated society and keeping its details up to date on the register, please refer to the information on the Incorporated Societies Register website.

-Annual financial statements
+Annual financial statements and annual returns

-Changes to union rules
+Changes to union constitutions or rules